BC Summer Getaway Ideas

 Overnight in Salmon Arm or Chase.

-Sun Peaks, an all season mountain resort north of Kamloops, is a popular summer and fall destination with rich autumn colours and sweeping mountain views.
+All-season mountain resort Sun Peaks, north of Kamloops, is a popular summer and fall destination with rich autumn colours and sweeping mountain views.
 Depending on the weather, many summer activities, such as hiking, mountain biking, canoeing, kayaking, horseback riding, yoga, and golfing at BC’s highest golf course are available until early to mid-October, or until the snow falls.

 On a Voyageur canoe tour, there’s a good chance of spotting wildlife as you learn about early explorers and fur trade.
 Segway tours are a great way to explore the village and surrounding area.
 The Tyrolean-style alpine village has about 20 shops offering souvenirs, local artisans’ works and high-end outerwear, plus 22 restaurants offering plenty of dining options.